Ninjafruits/roomforge2d/README.md

 and finding out your furniture does not fit.
 //

+~~Features Wall Drawing
+//
+Click to define room boundaries.
+Hold Shift to enforce straight lines.
+Window Placement: Snap windows to wall segments with customizable sizes.
+Furniture: Add circular or rectangular furniture with drag, rotate (R key while dragging), and resize capabilities.
+Zooming and Panning: Zoom in/out for precision.
+Middle-click (mouse button 2) and drag to pan.
+Undo / Clear: Undo recent actions or reset the canvas.
+Intuitive Editing: Context-sensitive right-click-style options via left-click menu for each item.
+//

 ~~ Notes:
 //
 You can find the program in the roomforge2d folder, as well as a distribution. exe file if you just wish to run it.